NNPDF/nnpdf/doc/sphinx/source/n3fit/methodology.md

 The current `n3fit` code supports sequential dense networks with custom number of layers, nodes, activation functions and initializers from [Keras](https://keras.io/).

 A big difference in comparison to `nnfit` is the number of neural networks involved in the fit.
 Here we use a **single neural network** model which maps the input (x, log x) to 8 outputs, nominally they correspond exactly the 8 PDF flavours defined in NNPDF3.1.
-The choice of using a single model is justified by the interest in preserving cross-correlations between flavours.
+The choice of using a single model is justified by the interest in preserving cross-correlations between flavours in terms of synapses by improving the training efficiency.

 ``` image:: figures/nn.png
 ```

-Preprocessing has been modified from fixed random range selection to fitted preprocessing in a **bounded range** (via gradient clipping).
-The preprocessing ranges are the same from NNPDF3.1.
+Preprocessing has been modified from fixed random range selection to fitted preprocessing in a **bounded range** by constraining the exponents to have the norm between a lower bound and an upper bound.
+The preprocessing ranges are the same used in NNPDF3.1 and thus based on the evolution basis with intrinsic charm.

 The momentum sum rules are implemented as a **neural network layer** which computes the normalization coefficients for each flavour as a sum over a fixed grid of x points.
 The number and density of points in x is selected in such way that the final quality of the integrals are at least permille level in comparison to 1D integration algorithms.